grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 [^srponstackoverflow]: https://stackoverflow.fogbugz.com/default.asp?W29030

-[^notrdd]: note that I am talking about responsibilities the way SRP talks about them, not the way they are understood by e.g. Responsibility Driven Design.
+[^notrdd]: Note that I am talking about responsibilities the way SRP talks about them, not the way they are understood by e.g. Responsibility Driven Design.
 Thus, I am talking about responsibilities of a class, not responsibilities of its API.

 [^storypoints]: Provided we are not using a measure such as story points.